 Ann Chauvin joined Woodley House in October of 2018 as Executive Director … or really, re-joined … as her first behavioral health job was as a crisis counselor at Crossing Place in 1991!
 Ann worked at Crossing Place for many years before moving on to a crisis program in Montgomery County and, for the past 17 years, as Chief Clinical Officer at SOME (So Others Might Eat) in the District, where she started the Jordan House program based on our Crossing Place model.

-Maria Paipa Farias joined Woodley House in 2004, becoming its clinical director in 2007.
+Maria Paipa Farias joined Woodley House in 2004, becoming its clinical director in 2007 and Senior Director of Programs in 2019.
 She received her MA in Clinical Psychology and completed her residency in clinical psychology in Buenos Aires, Argentina before moving to Los Angeles, California to continue her career.
 She provided individual and group therapy while with Excelsior House, the Didi Hirsch Mental Health Center and Step Up on Second in Santa Monica, California.
 Moving east to New York City, Maria worked with a diverse population with the Metropolitan Center for Mental Health, among others.

 Tyrone Cartwright joined Woodley House in 2000 as Director of Finance & Administration.
 In 2009, he moved to the Transitional Housing Corporation.
 In 2015, Mr. Cartwright returned to Woodley House as Finance Director.
 He is past president of the DC Behavioral Health Association, a coalition of 26 community-based mental health agencies in the District.
 Prior to Woodley House, he served as the President/CEO of Public Health Service FCU.
 A native of Newark, NJ, he graduated from Elizabeth City State University with a BS in Business Administration.